 Get reporting based on organic traffic broken down by landing page – not rankings.
 If someone is selling rankings, that’s a tell-tale sign that they aren’t quality.

 Rankings only make sense in the context of volume, relevance, and intent.
 If a keyword has zero search volume; it’s not actually relevant to your website, and the 1 or 2 searches per year that it does get – the person isn’t actually looking to buy or research – is ranking “#1” actually worth it?
 NO!

-This topic is too huge for this post (read more here or here if you’re interested) but reputable SEOs report on organic traffic that actually comes to your site and converts.
+This topic is too huge for this post (read more here or here or here if you’re interested) but reputable SEOs report on organic traffic that actually comes to your site and converts.
 Rankings will often be tracked, but only as a diagnostic or leading indicator for the true success metric – organic traffic & conversions.

 “Ranking #1” is not a result – it’s part of a means to the actual result – organic traffic.
 Don’t pay for rankings.